 Have you had an idea to do something that would improve your art sales?
 Perhaps it is changing galleries in a geographical area, or introducing yourself to someone who could help you, but held back on it?
 Now is not the time to be timid.
 Taking bold action with calculated risk is how businesses of all sorts jump over competitors.

 Have you rehearsed how you sell your art?
 Or, do you let your customers lead you around in a conversation with you hoping they will buy despite you not being in control?
-Do you make any offers besides check or cash, shipping or leaving with in a sale?
+Do you make any offers besides check or cash, and shipping or leaving with the purchase?

 We are talking about giclees in this post They are the perfect medium for offering an upsell to multiple pieces.
 If you are not consistently thinking about creative ways to make big offers, you leaving money on the table.

 Customers are adults; they will not find offense at your recommendation to buy more art.
 They know how to say no. What they do not know are what other possibilities you have to help them own more of your art.